 1. Cape Hillsborough National Park camping area

-Good to know is that there's practically no phone reception at Cape Hillsborough and so you'll need to book a spot online beforehand or at an office or self-serve kiosk.
-You can find more information about booking camping spots at Queensland's nature parks here.
+Good to know is that there's practically no phone reception at Cape Hillsborough, so you'll need to book a spot at Smalleys Beach Camping Area online beforehand, at an office or a self-serve kiosk.
+You can find more information about booking camping spots at Queensland's national parks here.

-Your other option, is where we stayed: Cape Hillsborough Nature Tourist Park.
+Your other option is where we stayed: Cape Hillsborough Nature Tourist Park.

 2. Cape Hillsborough Nature Tourist Park